 Many of us hesitate to voice complaints to our spouses or partners for fear of starting an argument.
 But holding in our marital dissatisfactions over time creates a buildup of frustration and resentment that is toxic to a relationship.
-As a result, when we do voice our complaints we are likely to do so in tones and words that are too harsh for our spouse to absorb, leading them to become defensive and angry.
-Their response will convince us to continue withholding our relational complaints, a strategy that only creates further frustration and resentment and deepens the cycle of miscommunication and negativity in our relationship.
+And then, when we finally do voice our complaints we do so in tones and words that are too harsh for our spouse to absorb, leading them to become defensive and angry, a response that only convinces us to continue withholding our relational complaints going forward, creating even more frustration and resentment and deepening the cycle of miscommunication and negativity in our relationship.

 1. Make your tone as civil and as reasonable as possible.
 Anger or harsh tones will only distract your spouse from the content of your message.